 L’Enclume: Cartmel, England

-Depending on where you set off from determines how remote this gastronomic beauty is.
+Where you set off from determines how remote this gastronomic beauty is.
 It is around a five hour car journey from central London or three to four hours on the train.
 The nearest train station is a 10-minute drive to the restaurant, so you may want to order a taxi.
 Once you arrive, you’ll forget all the effort it took to get there.
 Set within a stunning landscape, L’Enclume is just what you need to escape a hectic city.
 Once again, the top priority on the menu is making the most of seasonal and local ingredients.
 Organic vegetables, herbs, fruits and flowers are grown on L’Enclume’s very own 12-acre farm.

 The sample menu boasts aged veal in coal oil and Goosnargh duck with cherries and smoked beetroot.
 L’Enclume also has rooms available so it’s perfect for a weekend away in the beautiful Cumbrian countryside.